If you are experiencing an emergency, dial 9-1-1.

 The Fire Prevention Division also administers the Santa Clara County Fire Marshal's office for code enforcement in all county facilities as well as the unincorporated County areas and manages the Hazardous Vegetation Abatement Program.

-There are four fire mechanics that maintain the County Fire fleet, which includes 55 vehicles and 38 fire apparatus; two personnel purchase and deliver department supplies and three personnel provide all facility maintenance services.
+There are four fire mechanics that maintain the County Fire fleet, which includes over 100 vehicles and 40 fire apparatus; two personnel purchase and deliver department supplies and three personnel provide all facility maintenance services.
 The Support Services Captain coordinates the communication systems utilized by County Fire personnel; such as, the computer automated dispatch system, portable and base station radios, as well as the Global Positioning System (GPS), so that communication systems remain efficient and reliable.

 The fire suppression (emergency response) force is divided into three shifts: A shift, B shift and C shift.
-Each shift is 24 hours long.
-Suppression personnel are assigned to a 3-4 schedule (on-duty every other day for three shifts and then off-duty for four consecutive days).
+Each shift is 48 hours long.
+Suppression personnel are assigned to a 48/96 schedule.
 This schedule averages a 56-hour workweek.

 Local and Regional Partners